-U.S. District Court Judge Eldon E. Fallon is overseeing pretrial proceedings and bellwether trials in the MDL, known as MDL-2592 IN RE: Xarelto (Rivaroxaban) Products Liability Litigation.
+U.S. District Court Judge Eldon E. Fallon is overseeing pretrial proceedings and bellwether trials in the combined case, known as MDL-2592 IN RE: Xarelto (Rivaroxaban) Products Liability Litigation.

-Three Xarelto bellwether trials have resulted in wins for the manufacturers, meaning there have been, as of yet, no jury awards in federal court in favor of people who were injured taking Xarelto.
-As of July 2018, there were 22,319 lawsuits pending in the MDL.
+Three Xarelto bellwether trials — test trials that may influence the outcome of remaining MDL cases — have resulted in wins for the manufacturers, meaning there have been no jury awards in federal court to people who were injured taking Xarelto.
+As of September 2018, there were 22,823 lawsuits pending in the MDL.

 Widower Joseph Orr’s case involving his wife, Sharyn Orr of Louisiana, was the focus of the second federal bellwether trial, which took place in June 2017.

 Sharyn Orr died in May 2015 after taking Xarelto.
 Orr said drug companies were responsible for his wife’s death from hemorrhagic stroke (bleeding on the brain).
-She was in a coma for 10 days before dying.
+She was in a coma for 10 days before she died.

 The jury sided with Janssen and Bayer.

 Xarelto has not yet been the subject of any large-scale or public settlements.
-Yet, similar cases involving Boehringer Ingelheim’s blood thinner Pradaxa ended with settlements.
+But similar cases involving Boehringer Ingelheim’s blood thinner, Pradaxa, ended with settlements.

 Boehringer Ingelheim settled 4,000 Pradaxa lawsuits for $650 million in May 2014.
-The FDA reported hundreds of people lost their lives to the drug, and thousands complained of bleeding side effects in situations consistent with those seen in patients taking Xarelto.
+The FDA reported that hundreds of people lost their lives to the drug and thousands complained of bleeding side effects similar to those seen in patients taking Xarelto.

-Attorneys have referred to the Pradaxa cases as a possible model for Xarelto litigation and settlement possibility.
-The size of Xarelto litigation grew to more than four times the size the Pradaxa litigation was at the time of settlement.
+Attorneys have referred to the Pradaxa cases as a possible model for Xarelto litigation and settlements.
+The size of Xarelto litigation has grown to more than four times the size of the Pradaxa litigation at the time of settlement.